Injective symmetric quantaloid-enriched categories: Introduction

-the constructions of injective metric spaces and injective hulls of metric spaces have been generalized to symmetric categories enriched in an integral and involutive quantale \cite{Jawhari1986,Kabil2020}.
-However, partial metric spaces do not possess the quantale-enriched structure; instead, they are actually categories enriched in a \emph{quantaloid} \cite{Hoehle2011a,Pu2012,Stubbe2014}.
-Thus, neither the hyperconvexity nor the tight span has straightforward generalization to the partial metric setting.

-In order to answer Question \ref{ParMet-hyperconvex}, in this paper we look deeply into the categorical interpretation of the concepts of hyperconvexity and tight span, and provide a far reaching extension of Theorems \ref{Met-injective} and \ref{Met-injective-hull} in the context of quantaloid-enriched categories \cite{Rosenthal1996,Stubbe2005,Heymans2010}.
-Explicitly, for a small, integral and involutive quantaloid $\CQ$, we consider the category
+In this paper we look deeply into the categorical meaning of the concepts of hyperconvexity and tight span, and provide a far reaching extension of Theorems \ref{Met-injective} and \ref{Met-injective-hull} in the context of quantaloid-enriched categories.
+Explicitly, for a small, integral and involutive quantaloid $\CQ$, where the integrality means that the top element of each $\CQ(q,q)$ is $1_q$, we explore injectivity with respect to \emph{fully faithful $\CQ$-functors} (considered as ``embeddings'') in the category